AddisonG/raspberry/README.md

 from ....my_other_package import
 from ...my_package import
 ```
- - Okay, it's not that bad, but...
- - Fuck you.
-IT FEELS HACKY
+ - It doesn't work between packages
+ - Lots of `ImportError: attempted relative import with no known parent package`
+ - Feels hacky

-The above are all blasphemous, and I will not have it in my codebase.
+The above are all blasphemous, and I will not have them in my codebase.
 Imports should always look the same.
-Furthermore, code should be able to be run from any directory, wherever it is run from.
+Furthermore, code should work flawlessly regardless of the cwd.

 If you want this code to work, you'll have to install my code as a package.